Newport median real estate price is $80,819, which is less expensive than 91.7% of Ohio neighborhoods and 95.9% of all U.S. neighborhoods.

 Vacant apartments or homes are a major fact of life in Newport.
 The current real estate vacancy rate here is 23.5%.
 This is higher than the rate of vacancies in 91.3% of all U.S. neighborhoods.
 In addition, most vacant housing here is vacant year round.
 This can sometimes be the case in neighborhoods dominated by new construction that is not yet occupied.
 But often neighborhoods with vacancy rates this high are places that can be plagued by a protracted vacancy problem.
 If you live here, you may find that a number of buildings in your neighborhood are actually empty.

-One of the unique characteristics of the Newport neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.3% of the neighborhoods in America.
+The Newport neighborhood stands out for having an average per capita income lower than 99.3% of the neighborhoods in the United States.
 The Newport neighborhood also has a greater percentage of children living in poverty (93.2%) than found in 99.8% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 There are more people living in the Newport neighborhood employed as sales and service workers (45.2%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.